The Watson Glaser testis made by Pearson TalentLens and it assesses a potential candidate’s critical thinking skills.

 Evaluation of Arguments

-In this section, you will be presented with an argument.
-You will subsequently be required to identify whether it is a strong or weak argument.
+In this section, you will be presented with a statement.
+You will then be required to determine the strength or weakness of following arguments in regard to the statement.
 An argument is strong if it is correlated to the statement given and considered important.

 Why Are Critical Thinking Skills Important to Employers?